 8. PetSafe Easy Walk Harness Pull-Free

-Compared to more padded or complex harnesses, this model prioritizes speed and ease of use.
-The tradeoff is less cushioning for dogs needing extra comfort.
+Compared to more complex harnesses, this model prioritizes speed and simplicity.
+The tradeoff is fewer advanced features for specialized activities or heavy-duty use.

 9. PetSafe Easy Walk Harness Front Chest